rsmaller/carg/README.md

 ### HEAP_ALLOCATED
 This is a flag for declaring an argument as heap-allocated.
 In practice, this should never be used.
 This library automatically handles setting this flag when using the `heapArgInit()` function-style macro.
+Setting this manually may cause the library to free a pointer which has not been heap-allocated.
+Doing so may result in segmentation faults/crashes.

 ### ENFORCE_NESTING_ORDER
 This is a flag for declaring the root of a nested argument as not order-agnostic; this flag should be set in